-The Independent: Belarusians lost «death certificate» of the USSR
+The Independent: Belarusians lost «death certificate» of the USSR31

 The historic document that heralded the collapse of the Soviet Union has gone missing from an archive in Belarus, according to one of its signatories.